 - Get help if you believe you (the parent) have an alcohol-related problem.

 - Do not give alcohol or drugs to your children.
-Convey in a clear and concise manner that alcohol and drugs in your home are off-limits to them and their friends at all times.
+Convey clearly and concisely that alcohol and drugs in your home are off-limits to them and their friends at all times.

-Be Aware of Risk Factors for Teen Drinking
+Be Aware of Risk Factors for Teen Substance Abuse

 Being a responsible and loving parent also means that you take the time to familiarize yourself with risk factors that may propel your teen toward alcohol and drug use, including: